gymcode/TicketApp/README.md

 # TicketApp
-> This is a ticket application for purchasing ticket for matches __Note:__ the latest version of [node](https://nodejs.org/en/), [expo-cli](https://expo.io/), and expo client(Required on the mobile device)
+> This is a ticket application for purchasing ticket for matches.

+__Note:__ the latest version of [node](https://nodejs.org/en/), [expo-cli](https://expo.io/), and expo client(Required on the mobile device)

 _TODOs_